GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 allows external users and client applications access to HTTP services.
 Ingress consists of two components.
 [Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource)
-is a collection of rules for the inbound traffic to reach services.
-These are Layer 7 (L7) rules that allow hostnames (and optionally paths) to be directed to specific services in Kubernetes.
+is a collection of rules for the inbound traffic to reach Services.
+These are Layer 7 (L7) rules that allow hostnames (and optionally paths) to be directed to specific Services in Kubernetes.
 The second component is the [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) which acts upon the rules set by the Ingress Resource, typically via an HTTP or L7 load balancer.
-It is vital that both pieces are properly configured to route traffic from an  outside client to a Kubernetes service.
+It is vital that both pieces are properly configured to route traffic from an  outside client to a Kubernetes Service.

 Nginx is a popular choice for an Ingress Controller for a variety of features: